Salford Corporation Tramways

 Salford Corporation Tramways cap badge — brass.
 This pattern of cap badge was worn from around 1916 right through to the ultimate demise of the system in 1947, though whether brass or nickel was used is currently unclear.
 The badge is affixed by a slider rather than lugs, a style of fixing used extensively on military cap badges, but to the best of my knowledge, uniquely so by Salford (amongst tramway concerns).
 This pattern of badge was apparently used widely by the corporation's various departments, so was not confined to tramwaymen.
 Author's Collection.

 Two conductors and a motorman, captured for posterity in 1923.
-By this time, the jacket collars were left plain, with the employee numbers being borne on the epaulettes within an oval badge.
+By this time, the jacket collars were plain, with the employee numbers being borne on the epaulettes within an oval badge.
 With thanks to Salford Local History Library and Ted Gray.

 Salford Corporation cap badge— nickel.
 It is currently unclear whether the tramway department used only brass or whether a transition was made to nickel.
 With thanks to John Johnston.